kroll-j/graphserv/doc/install.rst

 This will build debug and release binaries of GraphServ and GraphCore.

 The code should build and run on 32-Bit Linux and 64-Bit Solaris systems.
 Care was taken to ensure compatibility to other Unix-ish systems.
-If the code does not build or run on your platform, please drop me a line.
+If the code does not build or run on your platform, please let me know.

 Running GraphServ